Kitware/VTK/Documentation/dev/git/develop.md

 All the jobs must be run before merging, *including tidy*.
 Configure warnings and errors are not acceptable to merge and must be fixed.
 Build warning and errors are not acceptable to merge and must be fixed.
-Testing failure should be fixed before the merged but can be accepted if a flaky test has been clearly identified.
+Testing failure should be fixed before merging but can be accepted if a flaky test has been clearly identified.

 Revise a Topic
 --------------